thoughtram/blog/_posts/2017-02-21-using-zones-in-angular-for-better-performance.md

 {% endraw %}
 {% endhighlight %}

 Three (3) event handlers are bound to the outer SVG element.
 When any of these events fire and their handlers have been executed then change detection is performed.
-In fact, this means that Angular will run change detection, even when we just move with the mouse over the boxes without actually dragging a single box!
+In fact, this means that Angular will run change detection, even when we just move the mouse over the boxes without actually dragging a single box!

 This is where taking advantage of `NgZone` APIs comes in handy. `NgZone` enables us to explicitly run certain code **outside** Angular's Zone, preventing Angular to run any change detection.
 So basically, handlers will still be executed, but since they won't run inside Angular's Zone, Angular won't get notified that a task is done and therefore no change detection will be performed.
 We only want to run change detection once we release the box we are dragging.